dj1ch/pico-honeypot/README.md

 - see [this article](https://www.losant.com/blog/how-to-access-serial-devices-in-docker) for more information, although you can google yourself.
 - expose your server(docker or any other container service) to the internet, by any means necessary.
 - if the light is blinking, that means the pico is starting up normally
+- it will stop blinking when the loading is done. the led light will turn off until it catches something in the honeypot
 - wait for the light on the pico to turn on and stay on, as this means the 'troll' is running, and that the attacker has logged in
 - in this case, the troll looks something like this: